wiesel78/archhelp/server/README.md

 So I refer to blogs and wikis where you can read for further information.
 And read the config files, the most important parts have comments.

-Feel free to contribute, give feedback or bug report.
+Feel free to contribute, give feedback or bug reports.
 The latter can be raised via the Issue section.

 ## Basic Stack Setup